vexip-ui/vexip-ui/docs/en-US/component/tag.md

 ### Custom Color

-You can custom the major color throught the `color` prop.
+You can custom the major color through the `color` prop.

 :::